-An additional HMA-114 CTE Measuring Frame with LVDT, purchased separately, allows testing of two specimens simultaneously for greater sample efficiency.
+An additional HMA-114 CTE Measuring Frame with LVDT purchased separately allows the testing of two specimens simultaneously for greater sample efficiency.
 The frames are supplied ready to connect the LVDT directly to the USB port of the computer.
 MA-113 LVDT Calibrator with Digital Micrometer can be purchased separately to verify the performance of the LVDT.

 - Predicts thermal expansion and contraction in concrete pavement